tomaslangkaas/bico.js/README.md

 2. to create an encoder (string-to-binary) named `bico.fromHex`,
 3. to create a decoder (binary-to-string) named `bico.toHex`,
 4. that the 16 characters `'012345679abcdef'` represent the values 0&ndash;16, and
-5. that each character represents 4 bits.
+5. that 4 bits generate one character.

 ### Encoder (string-to-binary)